kuuhaku0/AC-iOS-Unit4FinalAssessment/README.md

 App uses MVC Design Patterns | 4 Points
-Settings Table View controller is correctly populated with properties | 4 Points Settings Table View uses a custom table view cell appropriately | 4 Points Settings can be saved from the SettingsViewController to FileManager | 4 Points AnimationViewController loads saved settings into a PickerView and updates as you add additional settings | 4 Points Pressing the play button causes the view to perform the appropriate animation | 8 Points The user can pause and resume the animation | 4 Points
+Settings Table View controller is correctly populated with properties | 4 Points Settings Table View uses a custom table view cell appropriately | 4 Points Settings can be saved from the SettingsViewController to FileManager and the | 4 Points AnimationViewController loads saved settings into a PickerView and updates as you add additional settings | 4 Points Pressing the play button causes the view to perform the appropriate animation | 8 Points The user can pause and resume the animation | 4 Points